MetaMask/core/README.md

 - enable "create merge commit" option
 - do a normal merge to maintain history
 - disable "create merge commit" option
-- On a clean `master` run `npm run build`, then run `npm publish` in the project root and GABA will be on npm
+- On a clean `master` run `yarn build`, then run `npm publish` in the project root and GABA will be on npm

 ## API documentation